Eimolgon/sequential-scc-classification/README.md

 ### Benjamin:

-- New question to include somewhere, how much time is available in a slipping scenario?
+- New question to include somewhere, how much time is available in a skidding scenario?
 - If we know the response time of the human controlling the bicycle in a critical situation, and we know the time span between the beginning and the point of no return, we can determine if an active assistance is crucial or merely beneficial.
 - Unavoidable Accident Scenario (UAS) limited by system capacities, which are limited by the PNR?
 Is there a real relation here?
 10.1109/TITS.2016.2520084 talks about inevitable collision states (ICS)